braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 ---

-# Content Cards
+# Content cards

 The Braze SDKs include a default card feed to get you started with Content Cards.
 To show the card feed, you can use the `ReactAppboy.launchContentCards()` method.
 The default card feed included with the Braze SDK will handle all analytics tracking, dismissals, and rendering for a user's Content Cards.

 ## Customization

-You can use these additional methods to build a custom Content Cards Feed within your app:
+you can use these additional methods to build a custom content cards feed within your app:

 | Method                                         | Description                                                                                            |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------ |